Annabelle-m/javascript-les-oscars/README.md

-## Objectif
+## Objective

-Ce projet consiste à créer une application web permettant d’afficher et manipuler des données liées aux Oscars de poneys (films, catégories, résultats, etc.) en JavaScript.
+This project consists of creating a web application allowing the display and manipulation of data related to pony Oscars (films, categories, results, etc.) using JavaScript.

 ---

-## Contexte
+## Context

-Ce projet a été réalisé dans le cadre de ma formation afin de pratiquer JavaScript, notamment la manipulation de données et l’affichage dynamique dans le navigateur.
-L’objectif était de créer une interface interactive permettant d’explorer des informations sur les films.
+This project was carried out as part of my training in order to practice JavaScript, particularly data manipulation and dynamic display in the browser.
+The objective was to create an interactive interface allowing users to explore information about films.

 ---

-## Fonctionnalités
+## Features

-* Affichage dynamique de données (films, Oscars, etc.)
+* Dynamic display of data (films, Oscars, etc.)
-* Manipulation du DOM
+* DOM manipulation
-* Interaction utilisateur (clic, filtres, sélection)
-* Mise à jour du contenu en temps réel

-*(à adapter selon ton projet exact 👈)*
+* User interaction (click, filters, selection)
+* Real-time content updates

 ---

-## Technologies utilisées
+## Technologies Used

 * HTML5
 * CSS3